DanielaSfregola/twitter4s/README.md

 Rate Limits
 -----------
-Be aware that the Twitter REST API has rate limits specific to each endpoint.
+Be aware that the Twitter REST Api has rate limits specific to each endpoint.
 For more information, please have a look at the Twitter developers website [here](https://dev.twitter.com/rest/public/rate-limits).

 Setup
 -----